1963 Ankara mid-air collision: Turkish Air Force C-47

 The other aircraft involved in the accident was a Douglas C-47A Skytrain registered as CBK-28, belonging to the Turkish Air Force.
-The aircraft was built in 1944 and at the time of the accident it had 2340 flight hours.
+The aircraft was built in 1944 and at the time of the accident it had 2,340 flight hours.
 The crew consisted of two pilots, an instructor and a trainee, as well as a radio operator.
-The pilot-in command and instructor was 33 years old, had been a pilot since May 1955 and had a total of 1,452 hours flying time on the C-47.
+The pilot in command and instructor was 33 years old, had been a pilot since May 1955 and had a total of 1,452 hours flying time on the C-47.
 The pilot in training was 22 years old and had a pilot's license since July 1962; he had 36 hours flying time on the C-47.
 On the day of the accident, CBK-28 was carrying out a training flight, which departed from Etimesgut Air Base.
 The trainee was sitting in the left seat and wearing blue glasses.
 An orange plexiglass panel was placed in front of him on the left side of the windshield to prevent seeing outside as part of instrument training.
 The supervising instructor was on the right.

 Accident

-According to meteorological data, at 15:00 the sky over Ankara, clouds were present with a lower boundary of 3000 feet (910 m), visibility was 10-20 kilometers.
+According to meteorological data, at 15:00 in the sky over Ankara clouds were present with a lower boundary of 3,000 feet (910 m), visibility was 10-20 kilometers.
 The flights collided over Ankara at 7,000 feet in good weather.

-The C-47 departed Etimesgut at 11:22 GMT; the instrument training flight flew a route southeast of the Gölbaşı radio beacon for lasted an hour and a half, after which the pilots headed back to Etimesgut, following visual flight rules.
+The C-47 departed Etimesgut at 11:22 GMT; the instrument training flight flew a route southeast of the Gölbaşı radio beacon for an hour and a half, after which the pilots headed back to Etimesgut, following visual flight rules.
 The flight was intended to last 1 hour and 30 minutes.